vincentvankrunkelsven/courses-sql-test/chapter3.md

 --- type:TabExercise lang:r xp:100 skills:1 key:ed98f7522c
 ## Testing subexercises

 This is a subexercise.
-Updated here and there.
+Updated here and there

 *** =pre_exercise_code
 ```{python}